Bitterroot Mountain Retreat 4,506± ACRES - Bitterroot Valley, montana

 Development Considerations

-The southern portion of the ranch has been subdivided into thirty 20±-acre lots, most with sweeping views of the valley and Bitterroot Mountains beyond.
+The southern portion of the ranch has already been divided into 22 lots, most with sweeping views of the valley and Bitterroot Mountains beyond.
+Further development is possible and could provide a significant offset in acquisition costs.

-Buyers who see development as an option are encouraged to contact the Ravalli County Planning Department in Hamilton, Montana, for more information on the development process.
+Buyers who see development as an option are encouraged to contact the Ravalli County Planning Department in Hamilton, Montana for more information on the development process.

 Recreational Considerations